MARY A. ARTHUR

 Invasive species and the alternation of ecosystem dynamics:

 Invasive species are an increasing threat to forest community and species diversity, and have the potential to alter forest ecosystem dynamics in profound ways.
 Our research in this area addresses questions regarding the spatial distribution and spread of invasive plants species, including examination of the ecophysiological attributes that enhance success of invasive plants, potential for chemically enhanced suppression of native species, and alteration to ecosystem function.
-Our lab also investigates effects of invasive insects on forest community structure and ecosystem function.

 Role of forest change and species composition in ecosystem processes: